CousinoMath/blog/posts/hw-digit-lec-notes-1.md

 ### Converting handwriting to text

-At first, I tried converting my handwriting, both text and math, into their proper typeseting.
+At first, I tried converting my handwriting, both text and math, into their proper typesetting.
 There are two ways of doing this conversion.
 First, within paid versions of OneNote, there are buttons under the “Draw” tab to convert
 “Ink to Text” and “Ink to Math”.
 The other